microbiome/course_2021_radboud/import.md

     # Delete column that included sample names
     sample_meta[,1] <- NULL

-    # We can add titles
+    # We can add headers
     colnames(sample_meta) <- c("patient_status", "cohort", "patient_status_vs_cohort", "sample_name")

     # Then it can be added to colData